-A multiple-discipline artist developing his work through employing of differing styles: collage, installations and action, painting, engraving and print.
+A multi-discipline artist developing his work through the employment of different mediums: collage, installations and action, painting, engraving and print.
 The themes of his works revolve around women, time, memory and nature.

 Pablo Sola (Madrid 1984) – photographer and creator of installations.